aesthytik/redux-thunk-example/README.md

     );
 ```

-**Writing our React component which shows our fetched data**
+**Writing our React component which shows the fetched data**

 Let's start by talking about what we are importing here.

-In order to work with Redux, we have to import `connect` from redux:
+In order to work with Redux, we have to import `connect` from 'react-redux':

 ```